 Before you go too far to turn back, you should figure out if your new piercing will cause any problems at work.
 Some places of business have strict dress codes.

 If you aren’t supposed to have any facial piercings at your job, you might still be okay to go ahead with your piercing.
 You may be able to flip a small hoop up so that it stays hidden in your nose while you’re at work.
 Although that’s not ideal, it’s a solution that may allow you to keep both your septum piercing and your job.

 Ahead of piercing day, you might want to check to see if you have allergies to any specific metals, especially if you seem to have a family history of allergies involving metals.
 You might also want to check for this if you’ve noticed some metal bothering your other piercings before.
 That’s a good indication you might be allergic.

 You will have to go to a dermatologist or a doctor’s office if you want to have this allergy testing done.
 Although it’s optional, remember if you get jewelry put in that you start having an allergic reaction to, you’re going to have to have it taken out and replaced with something else.

 Something else you may want to make sure of before the big day is that you’re healthy enough to move forward with it.
 If you have a cold or the flu, you should wait until that plugged nose clears before getting your septum pierced.
 While you can blow your nose even with a septum piercing, it can be unpleasant, especially in the beginning.

 You might as well wait until you feel well and your nose is unplugged so you’ll be less miserable when you have it pierced.
 You also might want to hold off if you currently have any allergies that are causing nasal symptoms.

-Septum Piercing Aftercare & Cleaning Guide
+Aftercare & Cleaning